phuongnam8290/glitch-novels-deprecated/README.md

 ## Security
 Using Spring Security with these flows:
-- OAuth2 with popular authentication provider (Google, Facebook, Twitter).
+- OAuth2 with popular authentication provider (Google, Facebook, Twitter)
 - Register/login with local account

 ## Requirements
-You need Java 16 installed,
+You need Java 16 installed.

 ## Demo
 Not yet implemented